cainmagi/Dockerfiles/manual-xubuntu.md

 ### Since ver 1.7

-:warning: The follwoing new features are firstly implemented in ver 1.7 desktop.
+:warning: The following new features are firstly implemented in ver 1.7 desktop.
 Check the links to learn details.

 * [File transfer: How to use FileBrowser :cloud:](./manual-xubuntu/file-browser)
 * [File transfer: How to use Cloudreve (experimental) :cloud: :telescope:](./manual-xubuntu/cloudreve)